LibrariesHacked/librarieshacked.github.io/_posts/2021-03-31-library-data-flows.md

 I'm keen on public library open data.
 Not just the public getting data about their own libraries, but the benefit it would provide for library services.
 Keeping data restricted has a negative effect on library operational capabilities.

 There are some existing datasets that could become open data.
-The process tends to go:
+Historically, the process for data reports has been:

-1. Third party offers a service to libraries and requests library data
+1. A third party offers a service to libraries and requests library data
-2. The library agrees and puts the third party in touch with library system supplier
+2. The library agrees and puts them in touch with library system supplier
 3. The supplier and third party arrange a mechanism for transferring that data
 4. The library receive their service
 5. This happens with multiple library services, giving that third party powerful datasets

 For libraries this is hands-off data management.
 Very easy, and understandable.
 I've been in that position where someone from 'the business' (a horrible phrase!) goes "I'll leave you techies to sort it out between yourselves if that's OK".
 They then scarper.

 But it's bad.
-Managing data flows is a important practice to be involved in, with public data especially so.
+Managing data flows is a important practice to be involved in, especially so with public data.

 Here are a few examples.